Skip navigation

 World Summit on Island Sustainability 2022

-The 2022 World Summit on Island Sustainability was held from 26th to 30th June at the Galapagos Science Center.
-During this international event, scientists shared their research in relation to island conservation and sustainability, including GCT’s President, Monty Halls and our Head of Programmes, Dr Jen Jones.
+The 2022 World Summit on Island Sustainability was held from 26 - 30 June at the Galapagos Science Center.
+During this international event, scientists shared their research on island conservation and sustainability, including GCT’s President, Monty Halls, and our Head of Programmes, Dr Jen Jones.

 The heightened impact of invasive species and climate change on islands can have devastating impacts on island biodiversity.
 Throughout the summit, researchers, NGOs and global island experts provided interesting case studies from other island ecosystems, with some acting as a cautionary tale of what could happen without change in Galapagos.
 Aiming to elevate the Galapagos Islands in the conservation discourse, the summit emphasised sustainability as a joint force shared between institutions, the community, and tourists.